CartBlanche/MonoGame-Samples/README.md

 ---

 ## Networking Samples
-Samples demonstrating networking and multiplayer features using MonoGame.Xna.Framework.Net.
+Samples demonstrating networking and multiplayer features using `MonoGame.Xna.Framework.Net`.
+These build, but require `MonoGame.Xna.Framework.Net` to be fleshed out more, to be fully working.

 - **CatapultNetWars**
   Networked multiplayer catapult game.